-BUCKET CALF DRESS UP EVENT (This is a special event that DOES NOT require preentry.
+DIVISION 102X - BUCKET CALF DRESS UP EVENT

+(This is a special event that DOES NOT require pre-entry.
 Exhibitors will need to be ready by designated show time)

-Bucket calf exhibitors may design a costume for their calves and themselves.
-Costumes should coordinate with each other.
-This event will be held prior to round robin - please refer to the schedule for the time.
-Participants will receive a participation award sponsored by the Butler County 4-H Council.
-Bucket calves must be led and may not be ridden.
-For the safety of 4-Hers, it is strongly recommended that the costume be tried on prior to the Fair so that the calf is accustomed to it.
-Costumes with elements that create excessive noise or movement can startle animals and should be used with caution.
+- 1) Bucket calf exhibitors may design a costume for their calves and themselves. - 2) Costumes should coordinate with each other. - 3) Bucket calves must be led and may not be ridden. - 4) Nothing may be wrapped around the flank of the calf.
+Any flank straps/strings/ribbons, etc. will be required to be removed prior to entering the ring. - 5) Any calf bucking, kicking or uncontrollable by the 4-H'er will be removed from the ring. - 6) For the safety of 4-Hers, it is strongly recommended that the costume be tried on prior to the Fair so that the calf is accustomed to it.
+Costumes with elements that create excessive noise or movement can startle animals and are not to be used.